aws-samples/aws-securityhub-jira-software-integration/README.md

 * JIRA Server instance.
 *Note*: JIRA Cloud is supported but JIRA workflow XML cannot be imported and needs to be recreated.
 * JIRA Administrator permissions.
-* JIRA Username Personal Access Token (PAT).
-See [Using Personal Access Tokens](https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html)
+* JIRA Username Personal Access Token (PAT) for JIRA Enterprise ([how to generate PAT tokens](https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html)) or JIRA API Token for JIRA Cloud ([how to generate API tokens](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/)).
 * Cross account AWSOrganizationsReadOnlyAccess permissions to Organization management account.
 Required to retrieve Security Contact account tag.
 Alternatively, You can use default assignee to deploy without this permissions
 * Access to AWS Audit account to escalate findings across Organization.
 Alternatively you can use any account to escalate only Security findings from that account.